 Mission design of low-Delta V cost gravity assists tours in Jovian system for the landing on the Galilean moon is considered, taking radiation hazard into account [1].
 Limited dynamic opportunities of using flybys require multiple gravity assists.
 Relevance of regular creation of optimum scenarios - sequences of passing of celestial bodies with definition of conditions of their execution is obvious.
 This work is devoted to the description of criteria for creation of such chains.
-New Multi-Tisserand coordinates [2] for this purpose are introduced for the best study of features for the radiation hazard decrease and the spacecraft asymptotic velocity reduction.
+Advanced Multi-Tisserand coordinates [2] for this purpose are exploit for the best study of features for the radiation hazard decrease and for the spacecraft's asymptotic velocity reduction.